simonsdave/yar/integration_tests/README.md

 for install by pip, uses Vagrant to spin up a virtual machine that's the container host on VirtualBox.
-* once the virtual machine is running, use vagrant to ssh into the VM and get to the directory in the VM that gives you access to the integration test scripts
+* once the virtual machine is running, use vagrant to ssh into the VM and get to the directory that gives you access to the testing scripts

 ~~~~~
 (env)>vagrant ssh